Virtual summits bring a powerful opportunity to make money and limited-time offers for your all-access pass can increase that impact 10 times over.

 You can certainly implement some of the options we've talked about manually as long as the offer expires or changes at the same time for everybody.

 In the example I gave with the 15-minute offer, you couldn't do it manually, but you could do price increases, add or remove bonuses, and make the product go away manually.

 For example, maybe you're giving free access to a live workshop you're going to host, but it expires the day your summit starts.
 At the time that you advertise it's going away, you can go into whatever platform you're using to host your summit and update your sales page to remove that workshop and then change however your product is set up so no one else will get access to it.

 I, however, recommend an easier option since you don't need to manually be doing things that can be automated.
 I recommend Deadline Funnel.

 It works great for offers that expire at the same time for everybody and offers that depend on when someone registered for your summit like that 15-minute offer I mentioned.

 As of writing this, it's $37 per month.
-You'd probably need it for maybe two months, one month like for the setup and testing and then one month for while your promo period and summit are running.
+You'd probably need it for maybe two months, one month like for the setup and testing, and then one month while your promo period and summit are running.